-We wrapped up celebrating Chinese New Year recently.
-Chinese people love to eat potstickers during Chinese New Year celebrations.
-But I love napa cabbage, carrot, and potsticker soup for a quick meal any day.
+We wrapped up celebrating Chinese New Year (aka Lunar New Year) recently.
+Chinese people love to eat potstickers during Chinese New Year celebrations, but I love potstickers in soup with cabbage and carrots for a quick meal any day.

-Disclosure: I am pleased to partner with Crazy Cuizine to share this sponsored post with you.
+Disclosure: I am pleased to partner with Crazy Cuisine to share this post with you.
 I only share what I love and all opinions are mine.

 As much as I love to eat hot crispy pan-fried potstickers, I usually want veggies, soup, and simple everyday foods.
 One way I can have it all is to make Chinese Potstickers with Napa Cabbage and Carrot soup using frozen potstickers from Crazy Cuizine.
 It’s a healthy, hearty, one pot meal that is ready in 30 minutes or less.